tab1-web/faq/docs/signature/cosmetics/suits.md

 To equip suits, you need to go to your **skills** (`ALT + K`) and **activate the toggle**.

+You can Freight Suits to another character in your in-game account.

 !!! warning
     They are cosmetics only, they do not provide any bonuses.